 The Horton Common Room (The H) is accessible for all residents, in the middle of the College.
-The H contains a large flat-screen television, a DVD player, Play Station, and Foxtel.
+The H contains a large flat-screen television.
 Residents are allowed in the Horton Common Room 24/7, but the noise level should be controlled as to not annoy or irritate others in the HCR or in adjacent rooms.
 Residents are responsible for keeping the common rooms clean and tidy.